liuluddex/liuluddex.github.io/content/authors/admin/_index.md

 #    - course: PhD in Artificial Intelligence
 #      institution: Stanford University
 #      year: 2012
-    - course: Sc.D in Control Science and Engineering
+    - course: PhD in Control Science and Engineering
       institution: Huazhong University of Science and Technology
       year: 2020
     - course: BSc in Automation